Your Website Is Costing You Customers: 7 Silent Conversion Killers

 I finally found a tiny "Contact" link in the footer.
 The form was buried on a separate page.
 No phone number visible.
 No chat option.

-I'm a motivated visitor who was specifically looking for this, and I almost gave up.
-Imagine how many normal visitors just left.
+I'm a motivated visitor who was specifically looking for this information, and I almost gave up.
+Regular visitors have far less patience.

-Your visitors shouldn't have to hunt for ways to give you money.
-Yet I see this constantly:
+Visitors shouldn't have to hunt for ways to give you money.
+Common problems:

-- No clear next step after reading about your services
+• No clear next step after reading about services

-- Multiple CTAs competing for attention (confusing visitors)
+• Multiple CTAs competing for attention and confusing visitors

 Good CTAs: